 Wandering where the wifi is weak: Unplugging and reconnecting with friends is the best activity in Alberta Parks.

 Playing at Alberta’s only island that is a Provincial Park: Sir Winston Churchill.
 With kayak, canoe, and paddleboard rentals and lake access, there are so many ways to enjoy the water!

 The enthusiasm that our seasonal staff share with our visitors each year!

-Ice fishing in William A Switzer Provincial Park is a favourite winter pastime!
+Ice fishing in William A Switzer Provincial Park is a favorite winter pastime!

 The Instagram approved Sunset Tour in Dinosaur Provincial Park: Designed especially for photographers, participants are guided into some of the secret areas of the natural preserve like Valley of the Gold, Valley of the Castles, and Valley of the Moon.
 Get the perfect shot in the wonderful evening light.